Tree Removal 101: How to Identify When to Cut Down a Tree

 FAQs

-What can I do to tell if a tree is dead?
+How can I tell if a tree is dead?

-What are the symptoms of a tree that is diseased?
+What are the warning signs of a dying tree?

-Common signs of disease in trees include dying leaves, wilted or yellowed branches, and mushrooms growing at the at the base of the tree.
+The most common signs of disease in trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.

-Is it safe to take down an entire tree on your own?
+Can you safely remove an entire tree on your own?

 Conclusion